Product OS··14 min read

 Where to Go from Here

-The maturity model is a map, not a judgement.
-Most manufacturers are at Level 1 or 2 not because they made a bad decision, but because post-sale product identity was not a category that existed in any structured form five years ago.
-It is now.
+The Product Identity Maturity Model is a map, not a judgement.
+Most manufacturers are at Level 1 or 2 not because they made a poor decision, but because post-sale product identity was not a structured category five years ago.
+It is now — and the gap between levels is widening as early movers accumulate registered owner data, post-sale revenue, and compliance infrastructure that late starters cannot rapidly replicate.

 BrandedMark is built to take manufacturers from any level to the next.
-Start with a product experience for a single SKU, see the registration rate, and build from there.
-The data tends to make the case for the next step on its own.
+Start with a product experience for a single SKU, measure the registration rate, and let the data make the case for the next step.

 See how BrandedMark handles this